Horizon4/final-project-horizon/doc/sprint0/PB.md

 - Condition of Satisfaction
     1. When I click sign-up I should be able to add username and password that will become my credentials
     2. After entering my username and password when I press login I should be taken to my home screen

+- Priority =
 - Point = 2

 ### Story 2

-- As a traveller, I should be able to search for flights from one destination to another destination so that I can include flights as part of my travelling itenrary
+- As a clueless traveller, I should be guided along in my itinerary creation by making me pick the essential requirements like flights, hotels etc so that I have a good travelling experience

 - Condition of Satisfaction
-    1. When I enter a from destination and to destination with a date selected, I should get a list of all the flights
-    2. Select a particular flight and it becomes part of my budget
+    1. When I am creating an itinerary I should be able to see in the process bar how far into the budget creating process I am

+- Priority =
 - Point = 3

 ### Story 3

-- As a traveller, I want to be able to see my travelling budgets on the home screen so that I can navigate between different budgets easily
+- As a picky traveller, I should be able to enter flight preferences like first-class, business-class etc and how much of budget should be allocated to the flight section so that I can see preferred flights as part of my travelling itenrary

 - Condition of Satisfaction
-    1. When I go to the dashboard under the budgets tab I should be able to see all the budgets I have created
-    2. When I click select a budget I should be able to see all of the details about it
+    1. When I click submit I should see flights according to my criteria selected for me in each of the itinerary
+    2. If no flights exist under that budget suggest me an allocation of the budget

+- Priority =
-- Point = 3
+- Point =

 ### Story 4

-- As a clueless traveller, I should be guided along in my budget creation by making me pick the essential requirements like flights, hotels etc so that I have a good travelling experience
+- As a picky traveller, I should be able to enter my accommodations details like how many bedrooms, star-rating and how much of my budget should be allocated to the accommodations section so that I can see itineraries based on my accommodations preferences

 - Condition of Satisfaction
-    1. When I am creating a budget I should be able to see in the process bar how far into the budget creating process I am
+    1. When I click submit I should see itineraries with both accommodations and flights at this point
+    2. If no accommodations exist under that budget suggest me an allocation of the budget to the accommodations section

+- Priority =
- - point = 3
+- Point =

 ### Story 5

-- As a traveller, I should be able to select accommodations based on the current budget details so that I have a place to stay when I am travelling
+- As a traveller, I should be able to select all the attractions of the destination countries so that I can have an enjoyable experience during my travel and save money

 - Condition of Satisfaction
-    1. Based on the budget's origin and destination, I should be shown accommodations like hotels or Airbnb's so that I can pick the accommodations to stay at

-- point =
+    1. When creating a budget, on the attractions section I should be able to see all the attractions with their price points

 ### Story 6

-- As a traveller, I should be able to select all the attractions of the destination countries so that I can have an enjoyable experience during my travel and save money
+- As a traveller, I want to be able to see my travelling budgets on the home screen so that I can navigate between different budgets easily

 - Condition of Satisfaction
-    1. When creating a budget, on the attractions section I should be able to see all the attractions with their price points
+    1. When I go to the dashboard under the budgets tab I should be able to see all the budgets I have created
+    2. When I click select a budget I should be able to see all of the details about it

+- Point = 3

 ### Story 7